Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Semistable Higgs bundles of small ranks are strongly Higgs semistable

 {\bf Acknowledgements:} Christopher Deninger has drawn our attention to the work \cite{Langer}, Adrian Langer has helped us understanding \cite{Langer} and Carlos Simpson has explained us the proof of \cite[Proposition 4.3]{Simpson}.
+We also appreciate several e-mail communications with Mark Kisin.
 We thank them heartily.
-We would like to thank espeically an anonymous referee who has pointed out several drawbacks in the original draft and also provided us a very constructive suggestion in the construction of the lifting of the inverse Cartier transform over a truncated Witt ring.
-The direct approach in the construction of the functor $\sT_n$ in \S5 is due to the referee.
+We would like to thank especially an anonymous referee who has pointed out several drawbacks in the original draft and also provided us a very constructive suggestion in the construction of the lifting of the inverse Cartier transform over a truncated Witt ring.
+The second approach in the construction of the functor $\sT_n$ in \S4 is due to the referee.